PlaceBI-sdk/sdk/android/README.md

 all notifications will be redirected to that activity's intent filter.

-you may disable notifications for your application by calling to `woorlds.setNotificationsEnabled(false)` or vice versa.
+you may disable notifications for your application by calling to `placebi.setNotificationsEnabled(false)` or vice versa.

 ## Updates